Skip to content

 Chrome For Rapise 6.5

-Rapise 6.5 and higher requires you to update RapiseChrome extension.
-Simply click the link below and update extension to the latest version.
+For Rapise 6.5 and higher, you must update the RapiseChrome extension.
+Simply click the link below to update the extension to the latest version.

 https://chrome.google.com/webstore/detail/rapisechromeextension/ibngcigigdlhaekbaknfbpcbgilmhahc